0x31i/VulnWorkstation/README.md

 # Installation
 ## On Fresh Install of Windows 10 Workstation

-⚠️ CRITICAL SECURITY WARNING: These configurations are INTENTIONALLY INSECURE and should ONLY be implemented in an isolated lab environment.
+CRITICAL SECURITY WARNING: These configurations are INTENTIONALLY INSECURE and should ONLY be implemented in an isolated lab environment.
 Never apply these settings to production systems or networks connected to the internet.
-Lab Architecture Overview
-Let me first outline the lab setup and then provide detailed configuration steps and automation scripts.

 Network Isolation Requirements

 Use an isolated network segment (separate VLAN or physical network)